PM Jacinda Ardern's US tightrope walk on gun reforms

 "I know the Prime Minister after the tragic massacre in Christchurch, demonstrated the kind of leadership that we need to see in this country right now.
 I'm probably the only member of the Senate who grew up during a time when these kinds of attacks in schools were routine.
 We cannot let this be what passes for normal in America."

-Ardern's next port of call was Republican and Ohio Senator Mitt Romney.
+Ardern's next port of call was Republican and Utah Senator Mitt Romney.
 His photo op was in front of movie posters of John Wayne and Roy Rogers.

 He said little until he was asked if he would support gun reforms – Romney has taken donations from gun lobby groups.